 What is A Living Culture™?

-Simply, a Living Culture™ emerges and evolves as an ‘open system’
+Simply, a Living Culture™ continually emerges as an ‘open system’

-as new norms, perspectives, values, attitudes and beliefs emerge
+as new norms, perspectives, values, attitudes and beliefs are

 To offer a famous well known quote by Andrew Carnegie;